Orphenadrine is used to help relax muscles and relieve muscle and joint pain caused by sports injuries, sprains, or strains.

 Take Orphenadrine exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 You may take Orphenadrine with or without food.
-Take it with food if you had an upset stomach.
+Try to take it at the same time each day.

-If you are taking the sustain-release type of tablet (usually labeled as “XL”, “ER”), swallow it whole.
-Do not divide, chew or crush the tablet.
+If you are taking the extended-release type of tablet (usually labelled as "XL", "ER"), swallow it whole.
+Do not divide, chew, or crush the tablet.